Trudeau touts Canada’s terror fight as Trump pushes NATO to do more

 The bloody suicide bombing in Manchester has taken on a new urgency for NATO with U.S. President Donald Trump pushing the military alliance to take on a bigger role in counter-terrorism.

-Even before the British atrocity, Mr. Trump had drawn up a NATO shopping list including a call to boost defence spending, join the U.S.-led coalition in Iraq and Syria and dispatch more military trainers to Afghanistan to counter the rise of the Taliban.
+Even before the British atrocity, Mr. Trump had drawn up a NATO shopping list including a call to boost defence spending, join the U.S.-led coalition in Iraq and Syria, and dispatch more military trainers to Afghanistan to counter the rise of the Taliban.

 With Manchester on the minds of all the leaders, Mr. Trudeau said one of the biggest roles Canada plays in the war against terrorism is the intelligence picked up by Canada’s ultra-secret eavesdropping agency, known as the Communications Security Establishment.

-“I am not going to go into details but there are many, many occasions upon which we have directly participated and other occasions benefited from information sharing between security agencies and at the highest levels,” he said.
+“I am not going to go into details but there are many, many occasions upon which we have directly participated and other occasions benefited from information-sharing between security agencies and at the highest levels,” he said.

 He would not say if Canada had provided help to the British in the hunt for the terrorists behind the Manchester bombing.

-Nor would the Prime Minister say whether he had any concerns about President Trump sharing highly classified intelligence – reportedly from Israel – with Russia Foreign Minister Sergey Lavrov during a meeting in the Oval Office earlier this month.
+Nor would the Prime Minister say whether he had any concerns about Mr. Trump sharing highly classified intelligence – reportedly from Israel – with Russian Foreign Minister Sergey Lavrov during a meeting in the Oval Office earlier this month.

 British Prime Minister Theresa May plans to complain to the President over a stream of U.S. leaks to American media of crucial intelligence about the Manchester attack, which included the publication of photographs of the bomb site by the New York Times.